11 Best Tourist Spots in Siquijor, Philippines

 5. Cantabon Cave

 Now for something offbeat.
-Cantabon Cave features an 800 meter (2,625 foot) subterranean stream that is open to tourists to explore.
+Cantabon Cave features an 800-meter (2,625-foot) underground stream that is open to tourists to explore.

 Once underground in one of the most unusual attractions in Siquijor, you will see stalactites, stalagmites, white rocks, and other formations.
 Locals say that the water in the cave has magical powers that can heal you.
 You can drink it yourself and make your own mind up!